vcamaact/code-generator/docs/checklist.md

-# Implementation Plan - Code Generator POC
+# Phase 1 Implementation Plan - Code Generator POC

 This plan outlines the steps to build the Proof of Concept (POC) for the Code Generator, which allows users to modify the Darwin project UI via text prompts.

-## Phase 1: Setup and Infrastructure
+## Step 1: Setup and Infrastructure

 - [x] **Install Dependencies**
     - `langchain`, `@langchain/openai`, `@langchain/community`